Palantir555/palantir555.github.io/_posts/2016-04-08-reversing-huawei-router-1-find-uart.md

 Running the `shell` command in ATP will take us directly into Linux's CLI with root privileges :)

-This router runs BusyBox, a linux-ish distro which I'll talk about in more detail in the next post.
+This router runs BusyBox, a linux-ish interface which I'll talk about in more detail in the next post.

 ## Next Steps